xitop/edzed/docs/advanced.rst

 Do not confuse the internal method :meth:`_event` with the API method :meth:`event`.
 The latter should be left untouched.
-The :meth:`edzed.SBlock.event` is responsible for:
+The :meth:`SBlock.event` is responsible for:

-- resolving the conditional events (see :class:`edzed.EventCond`)
+- resolving the conditional events (see :class:`EventCond`)
 - dispatching events to a proper handler
 - translating :const:`NotImplemented` to raised :exc:`ValueError`
 - aborting the simulation on error